Updates coming

 Hyperlinks

 Many digital documents include hyperlinks.
 To increase accessibility of hyperlinks, they should be meaningful.
-A meaningful hyperlink provides a description of the item that you are linking.
-Along those lines, a URL is often not screen-reader friendly because they contain strings of letter, numbers, and other characters.
-Using human-readable text is preferred.
+A meaningful hyperlink provides a description of the item that you are linking to.
+Along those lines, a URL is often not screen-reader-friendly because it contains strings of letters, numbers, and other characters.
+Human-readable text is preferred.

 Tables

-If you include a table in your document check that you have designated row and column headers.
+If you include a table in your document, designate row and column headers.

 Use an Accessibility Checker

 Most programs have a built-in accessibility checker.
-You can use these to identify any components of your document that needs to be adjusted for accessibility.
+You can use these to identify any components of your document that need accessibility adjustments.

 Using the Accessibility Checker in Office